micmejia/bible-dump/NKJV/Mark/Mark 12.md

 the best seats in the synagogues, and the best places at feasts,

 ###### 40
-who devour widows' houses, and [^n]for a pretense make long prayers.
+who devour widows' houses, and for a pretense make long prayers.
 These will receive greater condemnation." ## The Widow's Two Mites

 ###### 41
 Now Jesus sat opposite the treasury and saw how the people put money into the treasury.
 And many _who were_ rich put in much.

 ###### 42
-Then one poor widow came and threw in two [^o]mites, which make a [^p]quadrans.
+Then one poor widow came and threw in two mites, which make a quadrans.

 ###### 43
 So He called His disciples to _Himself_ and said to them, "Assuredly, I say to you that this poor widow has put in more than all those who have given to the treasury;